Consumer scams are not new.

 Of course criminal behavior goes back much earlier than Charles Dickens depicts.
 One of the Ten Commandments (“You shall not steal”) is indicative of how long criminal acts have been problematic to Mankind.

 Nowadays, a modern way for criminals to put on a new suit is by cloaking themselves behind the Internet.

 The list of ways that theft is perpetrated via the Internet is seemingly endless.

-The FBI maintains a website resource of Internet Fraud and how to avoid such.
-The FBI notes that the most common categories of Internet fraud include:
+The FBI maintains a website resource of Internet Crime Schemes and how to avoid such.
+The FBI

 - Internet auction fraud

 - Non-delivery of merchandise purchased from websites

 That last is so well known as an example of Internet fraud that the FBI lists it on the same page as its own singular category.
 Although it has been bilking individuals of their savings “online” since the 1990’s, the scam goes back decades earlier in the form of direct mail and faxes.